JensKlimke/jk/docs/architecture/overview.md

 The Nginx reverse proxy routes requests to the appropriate service based on the subdomain:
 - `app.${DOMAIN}` routes to the frontend app
 - `api.${DOMAIN}` routes to the API service
-- `whois.${DOMAIN}` routes to the WHOIS service
+- Additional services can be added with their own subdomains

 ## Security Considerations

-- The API and WHOIS services use Helmet to add security headers
+- Backend services use Helmet to add security headers
 - CORS is enabled to allow the frontend to communicate with the backend services
 - The services are isolated in separate containers